tsiege/Tech-Interview-Cheat-Sheet/README.md

   - A solution function, which will indicate when we have discovered a complete solution.

 #### What you need to know:
-- Used to find the optimal solution for a given problem.
+- Used to find the expedient, though non-optimal, solution for a given problem.
 - Generally used on sets of data where only a small proportion of the information evaluated meets the desired result.
 - Often a greedy algorithm can help reduce the Big O of an algorithm.